frankwang95/frankwang95.github.io/_posts/2020-05-05-fwd-vs-reverse-mode-autodiff.md

 tags: autodiff gradients machine-learning
 ---

 Deep learning frameworks like Tensorflow and PyTorch have made it easy to abstract the the problem of automatic gradient computation for the vast majority of machine learning practitioners.
-The dominant pattern of differentiation in modern day deep learning, backpropogation, has become more or less synonymous with automatic differentiation in general despite there being problems that would benefit from other differentiation patterns.
+The dominant pattern of differentiation in modern day deep learning, backpropagation, has become more or less synonymous with automatic differentiation in general despite there being problems that would benefit from other differentiation patterns.
 Today, we'll discuss how the cost of auto-differentiation depends on the order we choose to algorithmically apply chain rule, focusing particularly on forward and reverse mode patterns.
 We'll mostly avoid discussing other methods of derivative computation like symbolic and numerical differentiation which have limited applications in machine learning.

 Suppose we have a sequence of functions $$f_k: \mathbb{R}^{n_k} \rightarrow \mathbb{R}^{n_{k+1}}$$ which  we compose cumulatively to obtain another sequence $$F_k:\mathbb{R}^{n_1} \rightarrow \mathbb{R}^{n_{k+1}}$$ as follows: